Designed for short stints of work in hotel rooms, but without Bluetooth this travel speaker struggles to compete

-Bluetooth speakers are everywhere, but the cables-feee message they shout about is baloney.
-Cables are needed to charge-up their batteries, so after about six hours of playback they need to be cabled-up.
+Bluetooth speakers are everywhere, but the cables-free message they shout about is baloney.
+Cables are needed to charge-up their batteries, so after about six hours of playback, they need to be cabled-up.
 Step forward the Edifier Sound To Go PLUS, a slim and slender speaker clearly aimed at laptop users that eschews Bluetooth altogether.

 10 hours battery